- What is the difference between Head Start and Great Start Readiness Program (GSRP)?

 Four-year-old programs - Children must be 4 between September 2nd of the prior year and September 1st of the current year, to be eligible for a four-year-old Head Start program and/or the GSRP Program.
 If an age waiver is offered by the State for these programs (yearly decision made by the State) this would also allow children who are four between September 2nd of the current year and December 1st of the current year.

-Three-year-old program - Children must be 3 between September 2nd of the prior year and September 1st of the current year to be eligible for a three-year-old head start program.
-Three-year-old children will not be considered for enrollment until late summer, openings are limited.
+Three-year-old program - Children must be 3 to be eligible for a three-year-old head start program.
+Openings are limited.
 There are two organizations that offer three-year-old programming.
-They are: Early Head Start 616-819-1406 and ELNC Preschool Programs 616-608-0754.
+They are: Head Start Head Start 616-453-4145 ext 4010 and ELNC ELNC Preschool Programs 616-608-0754.

 Not necessarily.
 If you receive government assistance, your child may be income eligible for preschool.
 However, you are not automatically eligible for preschool because you receive food stamps, Medicaid or WIC.